-See the Enterprise Backup/Restore User's Guide for additional tape-related issues specific to backup operations, such as labeling new backup tapes and reusing tapes.
+See the Enterprise Backup/Restore User's Guide for additional taperelated issues specific to backup operations, such as labeling new backup tapes and reusing tapes.

+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.
 See your server hardware manuals for more information on data compression and tape capacity.